Combodo/iTop/readme.txt

 #976: make sure that we do not bypass the method that computes the reference for newly created tickets.
 Protect dashboards against invalid queries in "grouped by" dashlets.
 Legacy user rights management: allow the deletion of a profile in one step (it was nearly impossible because of the numerous related records, mainly of type URP_ActionGrant, for which iTop was requesting a manual deletion)
+#1026 CSV import of tickets with impact = '', issuing a Notice
+#1021 Better alignment of multiple header dashlets in the same cell.
+#1027 CSV import failing abruptely in case of ambiguous reconciliation on an external key.
+Regression introduced in 2.0.3.
+#1030 Missing values in the history tab (TTO/TTR) (since 2.0.2) There is no data loss: changes were correctly made and all the changes already recorded will be correctly displayed with the current fix.
+#975  Modified the enumerated list for model type in order to manage Phone CIs
+Allow linkage of organization to a Delivery model, directly from the tab "Customers" More meta information about the interfaces.
+Replaced provider_name by provider_id in the search form of service-subcategories Reviewed the french translation
+Added a tab to link a problem to incidents
+Missing translation for the tab "related requests"
+#1022 Do cascade the resolution of an incident to its child requests
+Prevent the JS validation (on focus) to create multiple entries for the same field, since it breaks the validation.

 Extending the data model